userfrosting/learn/pages/18.going-live/02.vps-production-environment/02.git-for-deployment/docs.md

 Press `Control-X` to exit.
 When prompted to save, press `Enter` to confirm.

-Make sure that your user account has ownership of the `post-receive` file, and the proper permissions to execute the script.
+Make sure that your user account has ownership of the `post-receive` file, and the proper permissions to **execute** the script.
+We'll briefly talk about file permissions here, so you can handle this on your own in the future:

 ## Viewing file permissions